 To keep the explanation short and less technical, this utility is just a shell that uses the following utilities from Microsoft:

 All the commands that are going to be executed are showed to you beforehand.

 You have a chance to tweak the commands before you press “GO” and execute them.

 Backing up / Restoring the files permissions

-Don’t you wish you could undo all the changes you did because your system became unstable when you misused this utility?
+Don’t you wish you could undo all the permission changes you did because your system became unstable due to misusing this utility?

-Now you can, with the two new “Backup permissions” and “Restore permissions” functionality.
+Now you can, with the two new “Backup permissions” and “Restore permissions” functionalities.
 Please read more about that in this article.